-This patient information on Tinea Capitis (Ringworm of the Scalp) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information on Orlando Ringworm Treatment, TINEA CAPITIS is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Tinea capitis is an infection of the scalp.
 In common terms this disease is known

 as "ringworm of the scalp".
 It can occur at any age, but it is more frequently seen in children.
 Typically it appears as diffuse hair loss with scaling of the scalp, but occasionally it causes a ring like patch of hair loss.

 What causes it?
 Although called ringworm, this infection is not caused by a worm.
 The cause of ringworm is a fungus.
 This infection occurs on people who have limited immunity to the fungus.
 Children have poorer immunity to this fungus than adults so they are more frequently infected.